vykmnsk/az-locust/README.md

-# Performance Testing with Locust
+# Performance Testing with Locust on Azure

 ## Setup